-The Allegro RED is equipped with a fire extinguisher (located on the floor between the passenger's chair and the passenger's console) (Figure 2-7) rated for both Class B (i.e., grease, gasoline, diesel fuel, flammable liquids) and Class C (i.e., electrical) services-these are typically the most likely types of fires to be expected in motor homes.
+The Allegro Breeze is equipped with a fire extinguisher (located on the dashboard) (Figure 2-6) rated for both Class B (i.e., grease, gasoline, diesel fuel, flammable liquids) and Class C (i.e., electrical) services-these are typically the most likely types of fires to be expected in motor homes.
 Read and understand the accompanying owner's manual on that extinguisher (found in your Owner's Information Package) and remember the location of the extinguisher.
 In an emergency, you won't have the time or presence of mind to do so then.